-- ♦ The "Final Report on Principles for Financial Benchmarks (IOSCO Principles)" 1 published by the International Organization of Securities Commissions ("IOSCO") (on July 17, 2013) sets out that Benchmark Administrators should publically disclose the extent of their compliance with the IOSCO Principles within 12 months from the publication of the Final Report.
-Accordingly, the JBA TIBOR Administration ("JBATA"; See Reference 1) conducted a self-assessment with regard to the "JBA TIBOR (Tokyo Interbank Offered Rate)" calculated and published by JBATA, designating July 4, 2014 as a base date of this self-assessment.
-Today, JBATA is pleased to announce the self-assessment results. - ☆ The summary of the self-assessment results is as described below (for details, see Reference 2). - Since the publication of the IOSCO Principles about a year ago, JBATA has been committed to implement its initiative to comply with the Principles, and considers that it has largely achieved the compliance. - Future tasks include establishment of processes and frameworks for collection of inter-bank transactional data in the unsecured call market and further carrying out data analysis. - ☆ At the same time, IOSCO is currently reviewing JBATA's compliance with the IOSCO Principles, at the request of the Financial Stability Board ("FSB").
-However, a base date of such review is prior to that of this self-assessment.
-Therefore, please note that the results of this IOSCO's review do not reflect recent implementation and remediation made by JBATA and thus may differ from the results of our self-assessment. - → JBATA, in consideration of international discussions at the FSB and other bodies, will seek to maintain and enhance the credibility and transparency of JBA TIBOR and will be committed to strengthen the administration of JBA TIBOR, through establishing and maintaining a framework in accordance with the IOSCO Principles, so that JBA TIBOR will be recognized internationally as a benchmark conforming to the IOSCO Principles and will continue to be used widely as a representative benchmark for the Japanese yen interest rate.
+- ❖ The "Final Report on Principles for Financial Benchmarks (IOSCO Principles)" 1 published by the International Organization of Securities Commissions ("IOSCO") (on July 17, 2013) sets out that Benchmark Administrators should publically disclose the extent of their compliance with the IOSCO Principles on an annual basis.
+Accordingly, the JBA TIBOR Administration ("JBATA"; See Reference 1) conducted a self-assessment with regard to the "JBA TIBOR (Tokyo Interbank Offered Rate)" calculated and published by JBATA, designating March 8, 2016 as a base date of this self-assessment.
+Today, JBATA is pleased to announce the self-assessment results. - ♦ The summary of the self-assessment results is as described below (for details, see Reference 2). - Since the publication of the extent of its compliance with the IOSCO Principles in July 2014, the JBATA has been committed to implement its initiative to comply with the Principles, and has broadly achieved the compliance.
+Nonetheless, to achieve completely compliance with the IOSCO Principles (in particular, Principles 6, 7 and 9), it would be important to consider an alternative benchmark (TIBOR+) as recommended in the "Reforming Major Interest Rate Benchmarks" issued by the Financial Stability Board ("FSB") in July 22, 2014.
+To this end, initiatives are underway including the second consultative document which has been published on August 28, 2015 with a view to promoting further reforms of JBA TIBOR. - ❖ JBATA, in consideration of international discussions at the FSB and other bodies, will seek to maintain and enhance the credibility and transparency of JBA TIBOR and will be committed to strengthen the administration of JBA TIBOR, through establishing and maintaining a framework in accordance with the IOSCO Principles, so that JBA TIBOR will be recognized internationally as a benchmark conforming to the IOSCO Principles and will continue to be used widely as a representative benchmark for the Japanese yen interest rate.